clausehound/clausehound-blog/content/blog/pick-of-the-litter-this-robot-just-wants-to-hug-a-jellyfish-without-committing-jellymurder/index.md

 author: alva@clausehound.com
 tags: ["aching","Newsletters"]
 date: 2018-08-03 16:12:41
-description: "The 'Hound is sniffing out cool innovations for you.

- Multiplicity's What's Cool Weekly

- This Robot Just Wants To Hug A Jellyfish Without Committing Jellymurder
+description: "This Robot Just Wants To Hug A Jellyfish Without Committing Jellymurder"

-Chinese Scientists Want to..."
 ---

 The 'Hound is sniffing out cool innovations for you.